I. Meet The Color Collector

-I. The Rare & Wonderful Gamay Grape

 II.
+The Rare & Wonderful Gamay Grape

-Frederick the Original Color Collector
+III.
+Frederick, the Original Color Collector

 Also titled: Where does the name come from?

 In his children's book, Frederick, Leo Lionni tells the story of a mouse.
 While all the other mice busily gather corn, nuts and wheat for winter, Frederick sits quietly and gazes out over the meadow.
 But he is stocking up for the long, grey days of winter too.
 When food becomes scarce for the mice in their hideout in the stones, Frederick sustains them with stories about the warm glow of the sun and the colors of poppies and periwinkles.